 Your Wants Are Less Important Than Other People’s Needs

 China has some of the highest levels of pollution we have ever seen.
 I believe in 15 years it’s going to have the highest cancer rates we’ve ever seen too.
 All because millions of folks think it’s rational to sit in traffic, keep up with the Zhangs, and buy fancy Gucci bags.
-I lived in Beijing for years, including 2013 when the Air Quality Index topped 755+ on a scale that normally goes to 500.
+In 2013, the Air Quality Index topped 755+ on a scale that normally goes to 500.
 New York City, comparatively, is generally below 70.

 China’s economy is fueled by engineered demand and excess supply, and it now has a complex problem: their government managed to pull an unprecedented number of people out of poverty but at the expense of meaningful values, e.g., aspiring to consumption instead of sustainability, and a Culture of Entitlement that falsely believes you deserve a certain kind of life.

 Every day you make choices that prioritize your wants above other people’s needs.
 You choose to waste money on junk food that is killing you, when a significant population is starving for nutrition.
 You want extravagant weddings, overpriced brand names, and more knickknacks when people are fighting to keep their families alive.
 Your internet is bubbling with hate for women, when half of humanity needs our love, respect and support.

 You’re not all bad.
 Some people are reading this who dedicate their resources to helping other folks out.
 You are awesome.
 For some of humanity, the above examples don’t apply or you exist in some sort of neutral territory.
 But to an extent, if you are compliant you are complicit.

 There is a gross dichotomy in the world, when so many of us can indulge in excess because so many others have almost nothing.
 You can call that capitalism, but if you were born on the better side of it then you can choose to be better than the system.